G+JI Fellowship

 Stipend & Expectations

-The G+JI Fellowship provides research support through a stipend of $1500, regular check-ins, workshops and an intellectual community.
+The G+JI Fellowship provides research support through a stipend of $500 for undergraduate students, $1,500 for graduate students, and $2,000 for faculty and staff, along with regular check-ins, workshops, and an intellectual community.

 Fellows design their own research projects and submit a short report on findings or progress report (if part of a larger project).